nickblock/react-challenge/README.md

 ## React Challenge Notes

-Started from fork of following template:
+Started from a fork of following template:

 [https://github.com/divshekhar/react-typescript-template]